taylorjg/FlowFreeSolverWpf/README.md

     * maximum number of pairs for the selected grid size
 * ~~add a clear/reset button~~
 * ~~pass maxDirectionChanges into BuildMatrixFor()~~
-* try different values of maxDirectionChanges until a solution is found - by extending the matrix
+* increase maxDirectionChanges (extending the matrix) until a solution is found
-* add ability to change maxDirectionChanges from the UI
 * add an app icon
 * enhance the validation messages (identify the exact problem)
     * indicate minimum number of pairs if too few